maartenwijntjes/maartenwijntjes.github.com/index.md

 ## About
-I am an assistent prof @ Delft University of Technology, department of Industrial Design Engineering.
-I should really finish this page... anyway: if you are looking on a mobile phone do you notice something?
+I am an assistant professor at the Delft University of Technology, department of Industrial Design Engineering.
+My main interests are old (art history) and new (digital/interactive) ways of visual communication.
+I am specifically intrigued by the depiction of *material properties* because
+* Art historically super interesting
+* Online shopping
+* Some physics involved
+* Relatively unexplored
+* We live in a ... nevermind

 <!---